mesosphere/marathon-lb/README.md

 ```

 ### Using Haproxy maps for backend lookup.
 You can use haproxy maps to speed up web application (vhosts) to backend lookup.
-This can be very useful for large installations where vhost to backend lookup can take considerable time.This can be done by using --haproxy-map flag.
+This can be very useful for large installations where vhost to backend lookup can take considerable time.
+This can be done by using --haproxy-map flag.

 ```console
 $ ./marathon_lb.py --marathon http://localhost:8080 --group external --haproxy-map
 ```
-Currently it creates a lookup dictionary only for host header(both http and https) and x-marathon-app-id header.But for path based routing and auth, it uses the usual backend rules comparison.
+Currently it creates a lookup dictionary only for host header(both http and https) and x-marathon-app-id header.
+But for path based routing and auth, it uses the usual backend rules comparison.

 ### API endpoints